 Question marks over Monbeg Dude’s ability to put in a clear round caused the former Welsh National winner to drift on the day, but he got around safely.
-Indeed, having been given his usual patient ride out the back he looked a threat when creeping into contention approaching Bechers for the second time.
-Unfortunately for his supporters, he wasn’t able to sustain the effort and exaggerated hold up tactics are hard to pull off in the National these days.
+Having been given his usual patient ride out the back he looked a threat when creeping into contention approaching Becher’s for the second time.
+Unfortunately for his supporters, he wasn’t able to sustain the effort.

 Raz De Maree was another of those who finished the race off notably strongly having lost his place midway round the first circuit.
-He could be a threat next year if we get heavy ground.
+He could be a threat next year.

-Of the other finishers, one of the babies of the field, seven year old Kruzhlinin, was hampered early on and made a number of mistakes, yet still finished within sight of the leaders.
+Of the other finishers, one of the babies of the field, seven year old Kruzhlinin, was hampered early on and made a number of mistakes.
 Given the McCain factor his trainer brings to the party, he could be an interesting one for next year if he can brush up on his fencing.

 By contrast, both The Package and Prince De Beauchene have had a lot of chances in the race between them and their best days may be behind them now.